Polly Nor

 Polly Nor (born 2 June 1989 in London, England) is a contemporary freelance surrealist artist who draws "women and their demons".
 Her art mainly focuses on the themes of female identity, self esteem in the 21st century and the portrayal of women in their bedrooms.
 Nor states that she is inspired by her own experiences as a woman, her struggles with depression, technology, and the average, modern day woman.
 She works in a multitude of mediums, including print and sculpture, to create her unconventional style.
 She grew up drawing and received a degree in illustration from Loughborough University.

 Career

 According to Niloufar Haidari, Nor's satirical and humorous look into female sexuality and its demons led to her rise in popularity.
-Her art has become famous on social media and she has worked with Gucci, Andy Baker and Chelou for the music video "Halfway to Nowhere", Dazed Digital, Dr Martens, and Complex magazine.
-She was also a guest speaker for The Apple Store hosted by Dazed Magazine.
-She is currently working on illustrating a book for Bloomsbury Publishing and debuting her next exhibition through Red Bull Studios London.
+Her art has become famous on social media and she has worked with Gucci, Andy Baker and Chelou for the music video "Halfway to Nowhere", Dazed, Dr Martens, and Complex magazine.
+She was also a guest speaker for The Apple Store hosted by Dazed in 2016.
+In 2017, Nor was working on illustrating a book for Bloomsbury Publishing and had an exhibition through Red Bull Studios London.